 Getting started in cryptocurrency and blockchain can feel like you are diving into the deep-end of endless information.
 With the high volume of information, it can be quite overwhelming when you first start out (just check Crypto Twitter).
 This is why I thought it would be helpful to put together “8 Tips for Starting Out in Crypto.”
 This is far from a comprehensive list.
 However, I wanted to share some insights that I had wished someone had told me when I first started on this journey.

 - Read But Be Careful – Start With The Basics.
-The first thing to do is learn the basics of blockchain technology and bitcoin.
+The first thing to do is learn the basics of blockchain technology and Bitcoin.
 That is where your jumping off point should be.
 Even in its infancy, there is endless amounts of educational material out there.
 Starting with the basics will eventually allow you to pursue what you find most interesting in the space.
 Get ready, crypto is a fun rabbit hole to go down.
 If you are investing in cryptocurrency make sure to take a look at our other cryptocurrency and blockchain related material.

 - Follow Andreas Antonopoulos.
 Andreas is a widely-known and respected ‘bitcoin advocate,’ who has written a number of books and given countless speeches concerning bitcoin and blockchain.
 Andreas speaks in an easy to understand vernacular for beginners to engage and understand.
 He has a knack for exciting his audience and readers, and is a well-respected voice in the crypto-world.
 I highly recommend reading his ‘The Internet of Money’ books.